 Trustee who is an "interested person" (as defined in the 1940 Act) of the fund and Putnam Management.
-Mr. Reynolds is deemed an "interested person" by virtue of his positions as an officer of the fund and Putnam Management.
-Mr. Reynolds is the President and Chief Executive Officer of Putnam Investments, LLC and the President of your fund and each of the other funds in the Putnam funds complex.
+Mr. Reynolds is deemed an "interested person" by virtue of his position as an officer of the fund and his direct beneficial interest in shares of Franklin Templeton, of which Putnam Management is an indirect wholly-owned subsidiary.
+Mr. Reynolds is the President of your fund and each of the other Putnam funds, and prior to January 1, 2024, Mr. Reynolds was President and Chief Executive Officer of Putnam Management and Putnam Investments, LLC, the previous parent company to Putnam Management, PIL, and PAC.